StateFarm-STEM/pyinthesky/lesson4/README.md

-# Welcome to lesson 5
+# Welcome to Lesson #4: GPS Sensor

 ## Working with GPS sensor data using the Arduino language